MEEDOO99/MEEDOO/Reglas.md

-Thanks to rr#0541 for their help in correcting this!

 ### 1. Obedece a los Moderadores.
 Si ellos te mandan a dejar de hacer una cosa, deja de hacerla.
 - Nos reservamos el derecho de castigar a cualquier persona por cualquier razón